Sha Merirei: Other Activism

 In November 2021, she was featured in them magazine's "9 Activists and Educators to Follow for a Revolutionary View of Climate Justice" which was part of a series that looked at "how queer and trans folks are working to protect our planet through organizing, creative expression, and insurgent pedagogy."
 In the article, Sha Merirei explained her guiding principles behind her work: "My dad taught me that decolonization work that only focuses on your own community isn't true decolonization work and my aunt taught me that solidarity that's built on transactional relationships isn't true or lasting solidarity...
 When it comes to the climate crisis, which is deeply rooted in anti-Indigeneity, those are two of my major guiding principles.”

-She also attended the 2021 United Nations Climate Change Conference (COP26) around that same time as part of the Feminist Peace Initiative town hall with MADRE and Grassroots Global Justice Alliance.
+She also attended the 2021 United Nations Climate Change Conference (COP26) around that same time as part of the Feminist Peace Initiative town hall with MADRE and Global Justice Alliance.
 Sha Merirei spoke about colonization, explaining that "The Compacts of Free Association are treaties the U.S. has with the Republic of Palau, the Federated States of Micronesia & the Republic of the Marshall Islands - a not-so-subtle reminder that colonization isn't past tense, it's very real."
 She also spoke out about the impacts of military pollution and stated that "the islands across the Pacific have been the site of U.S. military operations and weapons testing, destroying ecosystems and harming indigenous communities."
 Sha Merirei further explained those impacts, saying "When the ocean is sick, the people are sick.
 When the planet is sick, the people are sick."